 This Termination and Release Agreement (this "Agreement") is entered into as of September 23, 2015 between SouFun Holdings Limited, a company organized and existing under the laws of the Cayman Islands (the "Company"), General Atlantic Mauritius Limited, a Mauritius private company limited by shares (the "GA Shareholder"), Hunt 7-A Guernsey L.P.
 Inc. ("Apax 7-A"), Hunt 7-B Guernsey L.P.
-Inc. ("Apax 6-A" and, together with Apax 7-A and Apax 7-B, the "Apax Shareholder"), Next Decade Investments Limited, a limited liability company incorporated in the British Virgin Islands ("Next Decade"), Media Partner Technology Limited, a limited liability company incorporated in the British Virgin Islands ("Digital Link Investments Limited, a limited liability company incorporated in the British Virgin Islands ("Digital Link") and, together with Next Decade and Media Partner, the "Offerees").
+Inc. ("Apax 6-A" and, together with Apax 7-A and Apax 7-B, the "Apax Shareholder"), Next Decade Investments Limited, a limited liability company incorporated in the British Virgin Islands ("Next Decade"), Media Partner Technology Limited, a limited liability company incorporated in the British Virgin Islands ("Digital Link" and, together with Next Decade and Media Partner, the "Offerees").